colleen547/python-challenge/README.md

 **Python - Py Me Up, Charlie**

 <b>BACKGROUND</b><br>
-- PyBank - A Python script is used to analyze a company's financial records.<br>
+- PyBank - A Python script was used to analyze a company's financial records.<br>
-- PyPoll - A Python script is used to analyze and calculate election votes.
+- PyPoll - A Python script was used to analyze and calculate election votes.

 <b>DETAILS - PyBank</b><br>
 Beginning with a dataset containing two columns, Date and Profit/Losses, this Python script was created to analyze the following: